 As winter settles in and the end of the year approaches, it makes sense to take stock.
 If you are not sure whether to keep your rental, you are not alone.
 Here are a few signs to help you feel more confident about what comes next.

-How Your Rental Property Is Performing
+How Your Tacoma Rental Is Performing (Cash Flow vs. Stress)

 Start by looking at how your rental is really doing.
 Is it still helping—or is it hurting—your monthly finances?
 Some landlords barely notice their properties, while others find themselves fixing issues constantly, chasing e-payments, or making late-night trips to handle tenant concerns.
+A cash offer for rental property Tacoma can be a good fit when you want certainty and a closing date that matches your schedule.

 Consider your tenant relationships too.
 If your renters are easy to work with and pay on time, that is a strong point.
 Constant late payments or difficult conversations with tenants, however, can quickly wear down your patience.